globus/globus-automate-client/docs/source/authoring_flows.rst

    the ``Pass`` or ``Choice`` states.``OutputPath`` is not allowed in a Flow definition.
-Instead, the ``ResultPath`` must always be used to specify where the result of a state execution will be stored placed into the state of the Flow.
+Instead, the ``ResultPath`` must always be used to specify where the result of a state execution will be stored into the state of the Flow.

 Other state types defined in the Amazon States Language are not supported and will be rejected at deployment time.
-The flows system adds two new state types ``Action`` and ``ExpressionEval`` for invoking Actions and updating the state of a running Flow via an expression language.
+The Flows system adds two new state types ``Action`` and ``ExpressionEval`` for invoking Actions and updating the state of a running Flow via an expression language.
 These are defined below.

 ``Action`` State type
 ---------------------